Limows/raw_ezx/ReadMe.md

 Another World (Out of This World) for Motorola
 ==============================================

-Port of the Another World (Out of This World) game for Motorola Linux phones on EZX and MotoMAGX platform using the [raw](https://github.com/cyxx/rawgl/tree/raw) engine by Gregory Montoir.
+Port of the Another World (Out of This World) game to Motorola Linux phones on EZX and MotoMAGX platform using the [raw](https://github.com/cyxx/rawgl/tree/raw) engine by Gregory Montoir.

 ![Motorola EZX Screenshot 1](image/EZX_Screenshot_3.png)
 ![Motorola EZX Screenshot 2](image/EZX_Screenshot_4.png)